-Practitioners have a right, upon request, to be informed of the status of their application by telephone, email or mail.
-Practitioner's rights are published on the Molina website and are included in this Provider Manual.
-Molina will respond to the request within two working days.
-Molina will share with the Practitioner where the application is in the credentialing process to include any missing information or information not yet verified.
+Practitioners have the right, upon request, to be informed of the status of their application by telephone, email or mail.
+Practitioner's rights are published on the Passport website and are included in this Provider Manual.
+Passport will respond to the request within two working days.
+Passport will share with the Practitioner where the application is in the credentialing process and note any missing information or information not yet verified.